Home Buyer Protection Insurance – Is it something I should consider?

 Get Home Buyer Protection Insurance today

 Buying a home is stressful enough without the financial worry of a sale falling through.
-Home Buyers' Protection Insurance helps cover legal, survey and mortgage lending costs should your purchase fall through.
+Home Buyer Protection Insurance helps cover legal, survey and mortgage lending costs should your purchase fall through.

-Home Buyers’ Protection Insurance can protect you in the event of being gazumped, or if the seller changes their mind.
-It’s proving to be a popular product in this time of corona uncertainty and for first time buyers.
+Home Buyers’ Protection Insurance, also called Home buyer insurance or gazumping insurance can protect you in the event of being gazumped, or if the seller changes their mind.
+It’s proving to be a popular product during a competitive market with the risk of chains falling through.

 What is the risk of a purchase falling through?

 You find a house, make an offer that is accepted by the seller and then it’s yours, right?
-Buying sounds straightforward until you actually try and do it.
-Frustratingly, as many as 3 in 10 property purchases fall through (source: Property agents Quick Move Now put the fall through rate at 28% in the final quarter of 2019).
-And, gazumping was the cause of 27% of these failed transactions.
+Buying sounds straightforward but approximately 1 in 3 property purchases fall through (source: Property agents Quick Move Now put the annual fall through rate in 2021 at 27%).

 Common reasons for a sale falling through include: